-Congo set to inaugurate new president from opposition
+Congo poised to inaugurate new president from opposition

-KINSHASA, Congo (AP) — Congo is set to inaugurate an opposition leader as its unexpected new president in the Central African country’s first peaceful, democratic transfer of power since independence nearly 60 years ago.
+KINSHASA, Congo (AP) — Congo on Thursday was poised to inaugurate an opposition leader as its unexpected new president in the Central African country’s first peaceful, democratic transfer of power since independence nearly 60 years ago.

-The 55-year-old Felix Tshisekedi, son of the late opposition icon Etienne, will be sworn into office on Thursday at the Peoples’ Palace, the seat of the national legislature in the capital, Kinshasa.
+The 55-year-old Felix Tshisekedi , son of the late opposition icon Etienne, will be sworn into office at the Peoples’ Palace, the seat of the national legislature in the capital, Kinshasa.
+Supporters who for decades backed the elder Tshisekedi’s pursuit of power streamed into the venue with Congolese flags tucked into their hair or wearing leopard-print caps and cravats.

-Several African heads of state are expected to attend the ceremony, putting aside reservations over alleged election fraud that brought Tshisekedi to power.
+Just one African head of state, Kenya’s President Uhuru Kenyatta, was seen at the ceremony after the international community expressed reservations over alleged election fraud that brought Tshisekedi to power.
+The United States and others this week have said they will work with the new leader but did not offer congratulations.

-Many Congolese hope that Tshisekedi will bring change after 18 years of rule by President Joseph Kabila.
-However, Tshisekedi must work with a legislature dominated by members of Kabila’s ruling coalition.
+Many Congolese hope that Tshisekedi will bring change after 18 years of rule by President Joseph Kabila, who in a final address on Wednesday night urged the country to unite in support of the incoming leader.
+He said he was stepping aside with no regrets.

 Most Read Nation & World Stories